SoundMotives/SoundMotives/README.md

 ### Chitter
 Chitter is a Twitteer clone, built using Python, Flask, PostgreSQL and Pytest.

-## Current Projects
+## Current Projects 💻
-I'm building on the learnings from Roam Mates by beginning a new project which takes a similar approach of Python backend and Javascript/React frontend, but I'm looking to incorporate Django into the backend, to expand my tool kit and potentially speed up workflows in the future.
+I'm building on the learnings from Roam Mates with a new project which takes a similar approach of Python backend and Javascript/React frontend, but incorporating Django into the backend, to continue expanding my learning and potentially speed up workflows in the future!

-## My Previous Experience 📻
+## Previous Experience 📻
 Formerly an award-winning Producer, Executive Producer and Editorial Consultant with over 15 years of audio experience, my career began in radio and podcasts.
 After refining my editorial and audio skills in these established formats, innovation and technology began playing an evermore central role in my work, participating in multidisciplinary teams developing synthetic voice experiences and innovation formats for broadcasters (BBC), publishers (The Guardian, The Financial Times), brands (Red Bull) and startups (Beams) - with synthetic voice technologies from Google Cloud, Microsoft Azure and Amazon Alexa at their core.

-## Anything else?
+## Anything Else? 🙋‍♂️
-As I continue my learning post-bootcamp, I'm now looking for a role where I might continue to build on the learning I've done so far.
-My coding journey has been incredibly rewarding, relearning to learn once again, and I'm excited to continue improving and developing.
+As I continue my learning post-bootcamp, I'm looking for a role where I might continue my learning.
+As well as being challenging, my coding journey has been incredibly rewarding, relearning to learn once again.
+I'm excited to continue improving and developing.